Plus–minus sign: In mathematics

+is also a shorthand for two equations: one with on both sides of the equation, and one with on both sides.

-When the standard presumption that the plus-or-minus signs all take on the same value of +1 or all −1 is not true, then the line of text that immediately follows the equation must contain a brief description of the actual connection, if any, most often of the form "where the ‘±’ signs are independent" or similar.
-If a brief, simple description is not possible, the equation must be re-written to provide clarity; e.g. by introducing variables such as s_{1}, s_{2}, ... and specifying a value of +1 or −1 separately for each, or some appropriate relation, like s_{3} = s_{1} · (s_{2})^{n} or similar.
+However, this may be modified by the surrounding text, which may state "where the ‘±’ signs are independent" or similar.
+If such a simple description is not possible, the equation must be re-written to provide clarity; e.g. by introducing variables such as s_{1}, s_{2}, ... and specifying the appropriate relation, such as s_{3} = s_{1} · (s_{2})^{n}.

 In statistics

 The use of for an approximation is most commonly encountered in presenting the numerical value of a quantity, together with its tolerance or its statistical margin of error.
 For example, 5.7 ± 0.2 may be anywhere in the range from 5.5 to 5.9 inclusive.
 In scientific usage, it sometimes refers to a probability of being within the stated interval, usually corresponding to either 1 or 2 standard deviations (a probability of 68.3% or 95.4% in a normal distribution).

 Operations involving uncertain values should always try to preserve the uncertainty, in order to avoid propagation of error.
 If n = a ± b, any operation of the form m = f(n) must return a value of the form m = c ± d, where c is f(a) and d is the range b updated using interval arithmetic.